-- Marketing communications that contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified in the EU Register.
-Claims must be presented clearly and without exaggeration. - 15.1.1 Only nutrition claims listed in the updated Annex of the EU Regulation (as reproduced in the EU Register) may be used in marketing communications.
+- 15.1 Marketing communications that contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified in the applicable register.
+Claims must be presented clearly and without exaggeration. - 15.1.1 Only nutrition claims listed in the applicable register may be used in marketing communications.